WeAreTeamX/xbomber-web-community-edition/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-The community edition of Xbomber is not dynamic website.
-It means, you can use this website files directly in any of the static website hosting services (Ex.
-Github Pages). :smile:
+The community edition of Xbomber is not a dynamic website.
+It means, you can use this website files directly in any of the ***static website*** hosting services (Ex.
+Github Pages).

 ### Using Github Pages